henriettekhn/MLinPractice/README.md

 - `-at` or `--always_true`: Dummy classifier that always predicts True.
 - `-af` or `--always_false`: Dummy classifier that always predicts False.
 - `--knn`: K nearest neighbors classifier that makes a predicition by using the k nearest neighbors of a datapoint.
+- `--svm`: Support Vector Machine classifier that makes a prediction with the help of a largest-margin hyperplane.
 - `--rf`: Random Forest Classifier that makes a prediction based on a forest of decision trees.